nottpande/MovieMetaTagger/README.md

 <h1> MovieMetaTagger (Natural Language Processing Project) </h1>
-        <p><strong>Overview:</strong> This is a NLP project, where we try to generate tags for a given movie,, after extracting details about the movvie using its IMDb ID <br>
+        <p><strong>Overview:</strong> This is a NLP project, where we try to generate tags for a given movie,, after extracting details about the movvie using the IMDb ID of the movie. <br>
         The project uses BeautifulSoup for web--scraping and uses LangChain to manage the interaction with the OpenAI API for generating and cleaning tags.</p>
 <h5> Approach for the Project</h5>
 <p> For this project, we made three major classes: </p>